Konbini - Japan's Convenience Stores

 'Konbini culture' has grown throughout Asia with Japanese convenience store franchises in Thailand, China, Indonesia, South Korea, Vietnam, and Family Mart has even re-exported Japanese-style convenience stores back to their land of origin - the USA.

 The big convenience store chains in Japan such as Seven Eleven, Lawson and Family Mart are truly nationwide with stores from Hokkaido to Kyushu.
-Other convenience store chains are more regional such as Seicomart which has most of its stores in Hokkaido with others in Ibaraki and Saitama.
+Other convenience store chains are more regional such as Seicomart, which has most of its stores in Hokkaido with others in Ibaraki and Saitama prefectures.